alexeygrigorev/workshops/mlzoomcamp-serverless/README.md

 First, let's look at the simplest AWS Lambda application.

-We will send a request, and it will look at it, and repond with a prediction.
+We will send a request, and it will look at it, and respond with a prediction.

 Let's create a file `lambda_function.py`